 How efficiently the humidifier runs, the coverage area, and the desired humidity level demanded by the occupants all have an impact.
 It’s impossible to say, for example, that a particular tank size offers a specific runtime.
 A small device for a 1,500-square-foot home might run longer than a large one for a 3,000-square-foot home when providing humidity over a smaller area, but it will empty much more quickly if the space is beyond its intended capacity.

 Since there is no general runtime guideline, each model needs to be checked and compared to those with similar output and features.
 However, most units run anywhere from 24 to more than 40 hours between refills.
-Manufacturers give reasonable guidance within product specifications, though the amount of moisture lost through loose doors and windows or lack of insulation will likely reduce runtime.
+Manufacturers give reasonable guidance within product specifications, though the amount of moisture loss through gaps around doors and windows or due to lack of insulation will likely reduce runtime.

 Ease of Use

 In most whole-house humidifiers, a built-in sensor called a humidistat (also known as a hygrometer or hygrostat) monitors humidity levels and turns the device on and off to maintain a consistent level.
 In addition to providing the level of comfort desired, it minimizes water and power consumption.